opendi-org/containerized-authoring-demo/readme.md

 ### Adjust environment variables

 Database configuration uses environment variables to pass information through the initial build process and down to the Go API.
-You'll want to edit `.env`, listing a new possible value for `DATABASE_TYPE`, and adding any additional configuration variables (if any) needed to initialize your database.
+You'll want to edit `.env` (and `SAMPLE.env`), listing a new possible value for `DATABASE_TYPE`, and adding any additional configuration variables (if any) needed to initialize your database.

 See the `environment:` key in `compose.mysql.yml` for an example of how these values are converted into environment variables within the Go API environment.